 The average cost of travel trailer insurance can vary widely based on how you use your trailer and what coverage you need.
 Progressive, one of the carriers we work with at Alliance Insurance of the Rockies, states that the average premium for travel trailer insurance is $502 per year.

-Full-timers’ insurance rates might be higher since you’ll want some of the protections that typically come with a homeowners’ policy.
-However, you can cut things like roadside assistance and collision coverage for a stationary travel trailer to bring down your premium.
+Full-timers’ insurance rates might be higher since you’ll want some protections that typically come with a homeowners’ policy.
+However, you can opt out of options like roadside assistance and collision coverage for a stationary travel trailer to reduce your premium.
 A good insurance broker can help you compare policies from different carriers to ensure you get the best rate.

-At Alliance Insurance of the Rockies, we work with multiple carriers to help you find the best travel trailer insurance policy.
-Some of the companies we work with include:
+At Alliance Insurance of the Rockies, we work with multiple insurance providers to help you find the best travel trailer insurance policy.
+Some of the reputable companies we work with include:

 - Progressive